 ‘In both cases, energy from the sun is collected via panels, usually on the roof, then converted,’ explains Christian Engelke, technical director at Viessmann.
 ‘That energy may be stored as hot water in a cylinder for when it is needed in the case of solar thermal, and in the case of solar PV, used to power household appliances or charge electric cars – either while the sun is shining, or later if used in conjunction with a battery storage device.

-‘Solar thermal can be used to great effect all year round, in conjunction with traditional heat sources, such as modern gas-condensing boilers, where they can reduce fossil fuel energy consumption by around up to 35 per cent if used for central heating and hot water, or with renewables.
+‘Solar thermal can be used to great effect all year round, in conjunction with traditional heat sources, such as modern gas-condensing boilers, where they can reduce fossil fuel energy consumption by around up to 35 percent if used for central heating and hot water, or with renewables.

 'This is a significant step to reducing household environmental impact, particularly when used with an energy-efficient boiler with the latest controls.
 Solar PV systems can cover much of the electricity required to power a ground or air source heat pump and can support properties going completely off-grid for their heat.’

-4. Harvest rainwater
+7. Harvest rainwater

-Harvesting rainwater allows it to be re-used so you take less from municipal water or the mains.
+Rainwater harvesting allows it to be re-used so you take less from municipal water or the mains.
 It’s an eco-friendly option, conserving precious supplies at a time when shortages are a growing issue.

 The rainwater that’s harvested can be used to irrigate the backyard; it might be used indoors for flushing toilets and the washing machine; and it’s even possible to meet all the demands of a home with a system where the water is properly filtered and disinfected.